smasongarrison/D3mirt/README.md

 represents the highest level of discrimination an item can achieve, but when located in a multidimensional latent trait space.
 In addition, in`D3mirt` the $MDISC$ score is visualized by scaling the length of the vector arrows representing the item response functions.
+Note, if polytomous items are used, such as Likert items, the items in question will be represented by multiple vector arrows (one for each response function) and the $MDIFF$ will, therefore, show the multidimensional range of difficulty for an item as located in a multidimensional latent trait space.

 # Overview